Become a CAD Technician: Education and Career Roadmap

 Learn how to become a computer-aided design (CAD) technician.
 Research the education and career requirements, licensure and experience required for starting a career as a CAD technician.

 Computer-aided design (CAD) technicians, also known as drafters, use CAD software to create technical drawings of various projects and products.
 These technicians often work under the supervision of engineers and architects, and the plans created are used to specify dimensions and determine the types of materials needed.
+Travel to work sites is often required.

 Prospective CAD technicians generally need to earn an associate's degree, such as an Associate of Applied Science in Computer-aided Design Technology.
 Programs at this level can train students to become proficient in CAD software programs and create detailed drawings.
 The table below features information about the requirements to become a CAD technician.